The boring babbling that drowns passion

 - The expectation becomes emotional.

-- When the expectation does not happens it is replaced by disappointment.
+- When the expectation does not happen it is replaced by disappointment.

 - This leads to another emotional experience: depression!